qxdddliu/m-1/README.md

 [![Coverage Status](https://coveralls.io/repos/github/WalnutiQ/wAlnut/badge.svg?branch=develop)](https://coveralls.io/github/WalnutiQ/wAlnut?branch=develop)

 UPDATE: Development for this project has stopped because I realized I was wrong and I am now building a neural lace.
-If ur interested e-mail me at quinnliu@vt.edu with ur phone number and times ur available for a 5 minute chat :)
+If ur interested e-mail me at quinnliu@vt.edu with ur phone #, timezone, and times ur available for a 5 minute chat :)

 #### Table of Contents
 - **[Why and Goals](#why-and-goals)**